rileyk0998/github-tutorial/README.md

 ---
 ## Git vs. GitHub
-Git is the tool that you use inorder to in  Github, which is the platform where you do can store your projectsyou make.
+Git is the tool that you use inorder to in  Github, which is the platform where you can store your projectsyou make.
 #### Git
 -Git keeps snapshots of the code in local repository
 -Doesn't require Github